Automorphic $\mathrm{SL}_2$-periods and the subconvexity problem for $\mathrm{GL}_2 \times \mathrm{GL}_3$: Introduction

-the subconvexity problem for $L(\tau \otimes\tau \otimes\chi,s)$ can be reduced to that for $L(\mathrm{ad}(\tau)\otimes\chi, s)$ (with $\tau$ varying and $\chi$ fixed).
-A proof for the latter is given in op. cit. when $\chi$ is trivial, and the general case is expected to follow by the same techniques.
-Hence, relying on this, the above theorem would be unconditional and it would lead to strong quantitative forms of the arithmetic quantum unique ergodicity conjecture in the prime level aspect.
+the subconvexity problem for $L(\tau \otimes\tau \otimes\chi,s)$ can be reduced to that for $L(\mathrm{ad}(\tau)\otimes\chi, s)$ (with $\tau$ varying and $\chi$ fixed), and a proof for the latter problem was announced by Munshi \cite{Munshi} (at least when $\chi$ is trivial).
+Assuming the existence of a subconvex bound for $L(\mathrm{ad}(\tau)\otimes\chi, s)$ with $\tau$ varying and $\chi$ fixed, our hypothesis would be fulfilled and could be dropped from the theorem.
+In addition, Theorem \ref{thm:sc-intro} would (unconditionally) lead to strong quantitative forms of the arithmetic quantum unique ergodicity conjecture in the prime level aspect.

 Let us close this introduction by briefly describing the organization of the paper.
 Section \ref{sec:notation} below collects general notation that is used through all the text, mainly about metaplectic groups and orthogonal groups.
 In Section \ref{sec:theta}, we recall some general notions on quadratic spaces and theta correspondences, with special attention to the cases needed for our purposes.
 In Section \ref{sec:SL2periods-thm} we explain in more detail the strategy to prove Theorem \ref{thm:centralvalue-intro}, and state again the result in more precise terms (see Theorem \ref{thm:centralvalue}).
 After that, Sections \ref{sec:testvector} and \ref{sec:localperiods} are devoted to describe our choice of test vector and to compute the local periods alluded to above.
 Section \ref{sec:localperiods} deserves special attention, since the local period computations therein (together with those in \cite{PaldVP}) are the key ingredient for our application in Section \ref{sec:subconvexity} towards the subconvexity problem for automorphic $L$-functions for $\GL_2 \times \GL_3$ and the proof of Theorem \ref{thm:sc-intro} above (which is a particular case of the more general version in Theorem \ref{thm:sc}).
 Section \ref{sec:global} is devoted to complete the proof of the central value formula stated in Theorem \ref{thm:centralvalue}, and can be skipped by the reader interested in the subconvexity problem considered in Theorem \ref{thm:sc-intro}.